matheuscteo/fileWatcher/README.md

 ![image](https://github.com/user-attachments/assets/29eefe8d-35d1-462b-ba5e-4b3a25d3b97c)

 DAMNIT will have to watch files for the context editor feature (read-only MVP) and perhaps in the future to update the log info.
 I'm using **checksums**  to monitor file changes efficiently.
-Plus, it's designed for **web pooling** now.
+Plus, it's designed for **web polling** now.
 Still it can be plugged into something else like **webhooks** later.
 I tried to make it as agnostic as I could.

 ### The  **FileWatcherManager**